Glory-AI/GLORY-RB-DOC/README.md

 https://github.com/user-attachments/assets/72f1c856-acf8-4742-bd37-08519f53a7f9

-## 7. JOYSTIC CONTROLED SERVO MOTOR
+## 7. JOYSTICK CONTROLED SERVO MOTOR
 This project uses a joystic, 2 servo motors, a breadboard and a microcontroller.
-How it works: The first servo motor is controlled by the vertical(or y-axis) movement of the joystick; the second servo motor is controlled by the horizontal movement of the joystick.
+How it works: The first servo motor is controlled by the vertical(or y-axis) movement of the joystick; the second servo motor is controlled by the horizontal(or x-axis) movement of the joystick.

 <img width="362" height="377" alt="image" src="https://github.com/user-attachments/assets/34b3952c-0769-4f9d-a38c-987d5bd3875b" />